ElPsyKurisu/piec/docs/source/usage.rst

 you can use the ``piec.drivers`` class to import either a generic or specific instruemnt:

-For example, if the awg's GPIB address is set to 8:
+For example, if the awg's GPIB address is set to 8 and we are using the specific driver for the Keysight81150a then:

 >>> import piec as pc
 >>> from pc.drivers.keysight81150a import Keysight81150a